Walks about the Solar system

 Saturn has one big moon, several medium-sized ones, and a bunch of little ones.

 Titan, the largest moon of Saturn, is a very interesting place, as well as a walkability question.
 It is the only moon in the solar system that has a substantial atmosphere — and it’s a doozy, 50% denser at the surface than Earth’s.
-Instead of a pressure suit, a suit to support the atmospheric pressure is needed.
+Instead of a pressure suit, it would require a suit to support the atmospheric pressure.
 Titan also has liquid methane rain, and maybe other surprises.
-A very special suit would be required, at least, but it’s not clear whether that would suffice — we just don’t know enough about surface conditions there.
+It’s not clear whether a very special pressure suit would suffice — we just don’t know enough about surface conditions there.

 Three medium-sized moons Dione, Rhea, Iapetus, have surface gravity around 1/4 of our Moon’s, so should provide a very low-exertion walk.

 Enceladus is an interesting smaller moon, but with surface gravity 1/14 that of our Moon, whatever one did there wouldn’t be walking.
-Curiously, the moon Tethys, which twice as big, has surface gravity only slightly more than this — evidently is it composed mostly of ices.
+Curiously, the moon Tethys, which twice as big, has surface gravity only slightly more than this — evidently it consists mostly of ices.

 Uranus’ biggest moons aren’t very big.
 Titania has a surface gravity less than a quarter of our Moon’s.
 Walkable?
 Maybe barely — very very slowly — but not a great bet, and certainly not effective exercise.